KIOS-Research/AIDERS/README.md

 &uparrow; [Back to top](#table-of-contents)

 ## How to install
+1. Open a terminal window and navigate to the root folder of the project
+2. Make sure the installation script is executable using the command `sudo chmod +x ./install.sh`
+3. Execute the installation script using the command `./install.sh`
+4. Follow the on-screen instructions

-Instructions for installing and running the Docker image for AIDERS, can be found in [AIDERS official site](https://www.kios.ucy.ac.cy/aiders/aiders-ai-toolkit/).
+Further instructions can be found in [AIDERS official site](https://www.kios.ucy.ac.cy/aiders/aiders-ai-toolkit/).

-To develop and build your own version, go to `docker-compose.yml` file, and uncomment the volumes that specify the `#development` at the end.

 &uparrow; [Back to top](#table-of-contents)